“If you don’t like someone’s story, write your own.”—Chinua Achebe

 Despite our resilience, our relentless strides toward equality, and individual economic and political successes, the lie is still with us.
 It is at the root of the stereotypes and biases that shape people’s perceptions of us, and worse, our perceptions of ourselves.
 It is at the root of the systemic inequalities we face all around the world.

 According to the United Nations (2015), people of African descent across the globe are among the “poorest and most marginalized groups” who “have limited access to quality education, health services, housing, and social security, and all too often experience discrimination in their access to justice, and face alarmingly high rates of police violence, together with racial profiling.”

 Enola launched CHN in 2006 in New Haven, CT, to build a long-needed infrastructure for complete freedom from the lie.
 Over the years, each member of CHN’s board has joined Enola because of a personal resonance with her vision, and because of the concrete steps she has taken to make it a reality.
 We have all experienced the transformative potential of emotional emancipation.

-For fourteen years, CHN has been creating innovative healing strategies, mobilizing volunteers, and forging crucial collaborations to build the movement.
+For fifteen years, CHN has been creating innovative healing strategies, mobilizing volunteers, and forging crucial collaborations to build the movement.
 We’ve created spaces to heal from the trauma caused by the lie, so that Black people all across the African Diaspora can finally be empowered to move beyond surviving to flourishing.